Dungul020/Responsive-e-commerce-website/README.md

 # Responsive-e-commerce-website
-This is a demonstration video of the responsive e-commerce website side I involved through my academic journey.
-This website is developed using HTML ,CSS ,JavaScript and firebase
+This is a demonstration video of the responsive e-commerce website side I was involved in throughout my academic journey.
+This website is developed using HTML, CSS, JavaScript, and Firebase.